JHubi1/ollama-app/README.md

 ## Documentation

-The documentation for components, functions, etc. has moved to the [Wiki Page](https://github.com/JHubi1/ollama-app/wiki) of this repository.
-These steps there will be updated with future versions.
+The documentation for components, settings, functions, etc. has moved to the [Wiki Page](https://github.com/JHubi1/ollama-app/wiki) of this repository.
+The steps there will be updated with future versions.
+Still having questions?
+Feel free to open an issue.

 ## Translations and Contribution